minlaxz/minlaxz/README.md

 /**
  * Javascript 🐧
  * minlaxz.github.io is pointed to github.minlaxz.me
- * but all .me domain will be down on 18th of this month
+ * but all .me domain will be down on 18th of this month // Aug
  * ${about.cfPages} should be on minlaxz.pages.dev
  * @param {object} about About of minlaxz
 */